Korean Kimchi Scallion Pancakes! Packed with scallions, mushrooms and kimchi, these pancakes are delicious and easy to make!

 - Roasted sesame seeds

-- Using a large mixing bowl, combine and whisk together the flour, very cold ice water and salt.
-Add the eggs, one at a time, and whisk until combined.
+- Using a large mixing bowl, combine and whisk together the flour, very cold ice water and salt and whisk until combined.

-- Using your KitchenAid® 7-Ply Stainless Steel with Copper Core 10″ Skillet over medium high heat, add about 1 to 2 teaspoons of vegetable oil and top with some scallions, kimchi and a few mushrooms (as shown above).
+- Using a non-stick skillet over medium high heat, add about 1 to 2 teaspoons of vegetable oil and top with some scallions, kimchi and a few mushrooms (as shown above).
 Feel free to arrange the veggies in the pan or simply throw them in.

 - Slowly pour in a thin layer of the pancake batter over the veggies into the pan.
 Let cook for about 3 to 4 minutes, or until nicely browned.
 Gently and carefully flip the pancake and cook the other side for about 2 minutes, or until cooked through.
 Remove from the pan and place on a clean plate.